An Urgent Warning

 Jesus warned his followers that “no one knows the day and hour, neither the angels of the heavens nor the Son, except the Father alone.”
 For emphasis, he ended this declaration with the term “alone,” which is emphatic in the Greek sentence.
 The Father is the ONLY exception to the rule, period.

-This warning is repeated at least four times in his discourse, along with the declaration that we do not know “on what kind of day” he will come since he is coming “at an hour we do not expect.”
+This warning is repeated at least four times in his Discourse, along with the declaration that we do not know “on what kind of day” he will come since he is coming “at an hour we do not expect.”
 The version of this saying in the Book of Mark adds that we do not know “when the SEASON is” - (Matthew 24:42-44, 24:50, 25:13, Mark 13:32-35).

 Jesus again warned his disciples about this just before his ascension.
-They asked when he would restore the kingdom.
+They asked when he would restore the Kingdom.
 To this, he replied, “It is NOT for you to know TIMES or SEASONS, which the Father has put in His own authority.”
 The Greek nouns translated as “times” and “seasons” are both plural, and together, they cover any way we might wish to delimit time - (Acts 1:7-8).

 Try as we might, we are not privy to this information.
 We lack the ability and knowledge necessary to calculate the timing of the final day.
 Our human desire to obtain information about the future is natural and understandable.
 This is precisely why Satan sends his minions to prey on our anxieties about the future.

+Rather than attempt to ascertain prophetic timetables, we ought to concern ourselves with proclaiming the Gospel.
 That is the one mission assigned to us by our Sovereign.
 Thus, for example, he commanded the early church to wait until they received the Spirit.
 Only then would they become empowered to be his witnesses to the “uttermost parts of the Earth.”
 That calling remains the paramount mission of his true Church, and its completion is the one event that will trigger his return and the “conclusion of the age” - (Matthew 24:14).

 In the interim, we must remain prepared for his sudden and unexpected arrival.
 It is because we do not know the timing of the end that we must be ready at every moment, and that includes avoiding deception - (Matthew 24:14, 24:42-44, 25:13, Mark 13:32-36).